 Between 45 and 30 d prior to release, a 20 fish preliberation sample is taken from each rearing lot to assess the prevalence of viral replicating agents and to detect the pathogens responsible for bacterial kidney disease and whirling disease.
 In addition, an organosomatic index is developed for each release lot.
-Diagnostic services are provided by the IDFG Eagle Fish Health Laboratory.
+Diagnostic services are provided by the IDFG Eagle Fish Health Laboratory and the Idaho Fish Health Center (U.S. Fish and Wildlife Service).